-The first mark of the course will depend on the wind direction.
+The first mark of the course will depend on the wind direction - the aim is to have a beat from the start line to the first mark.
 For example, if the wind is from the East, the first mark is likely to be mark C. The committee boat would display the letter C to indicate this.